nghiango1/hello/javascript/install/README.md

     },
     ```

-DAP
+DAP (neovim)
-- Install [mason] js-debug-adapter, config file with nvim in github
+- Install [mason] js-debug-adapter, using my nvim config in github
 - Use launch only (option 1)